 As we wind down towards the end of 2017, we invite you to countdown to 2018 with our top 5 blogs of the year:

-American Airlines, one of the largest airlines, is scrambling to find staff to cover 15,000 flights after a bug in the pilot scheduling system allowed too many pilots to request time off around the holidays.
+Last year, American Airlines, one of the largest airlines, scrambled to find staff to cover 15,000 flights after a bug in the pilot scheduling system allowed too many pilots to request time off around the holidays.

 Managing PTO requests during the holiday season can be a slippery slope because no one wants to tell an employee that they can’t have the time off to spend time with family.
 However, the holiday season serves as a very busy time for many businesses and requires appropriate staffing levels to take care of their clients.